bie123df/SketchX-homepage/_pages/about.md

     such insights can benefit computer vision and cognitive science at large.
   </p>
   <p>
     SketchX has been actively investigating all aspects of sketch research since 2012.
-The problems we study range from conventional tasks such as sketch recognition and sketch synthesis, to those we have pioneered, such as fine-grained sketch-based image retrieval and memory-aware forensic sketch analysis.
+The problems we study range from conventional tasks such as sketch recognition <br> and sketch synthesis, to those we have pioneered, such as fine-grained sketch-based image retrieval and memory-aware forensic sketch analysis.
   </p>
 </div>